 Teacher Plan: $99 per teacher per year, plus $6 per student per year

-School or District Plan: custom pricing
+School or District Plan: starting at $599 per year

 District Site License: custom pricing